HashDataInc/bireme/README.md

 ```

 * *source_name* is the name of queried data source, as designated in the configuration file.
+* *type* is the type of data source.
 * *pipelines* is an array, every element in which corresponds to a pipeline.
 (Every data source may have several separate pipelines.)
  - *name* is the pipeline's name.
- - *newest_record* is produce time of latest change data that have been successfully loaded to hashdata.
+ - *latest* is produce time of latest change data that have been successfully loaded to hashdata.
  - *delay* is the time period for change data from entering bireme to being committed to data source.

 ## 1.6 Reference